ByteNybbler/MNIKEditor/README.md

 * Page down: Page down on either the LV or DG column, depending on which one the mouse is hovering over.
 * Home: Move cursor to beginning of line.
 * End: Move cursor to end of line.
+* Ctrl+S: Save master.dat.
+* Ctrl+O: Type in the number of the wlv you want to open.
 * Ctrl+T: Save+Test.

 ## LEVEL EDITOR